 Three simple operational facts:

-- Capital is allocated to a maximum of 6 investments at any given time, and 15% of
+- A maximum of 6 trades are held at any given time, and 16% of

-portfolio value is allocated to each trade, with 10% kept in cash.
+total capital is allocated to each trade, with 4% of total capital kept in cash.
 Portfolio value is the sum of cash and the

 value of the open trades.

-- We only use market orders, placed pre-market for execution at the open.
-We never
+- Only market orders are used, and are placed pre-market for execution at the open.

-- List of selected trades is delivered to members via
+- List of daily trades is delivered to members via

 for a given day, a message is

 still sent to inform members of the decision.
-Trades are also posted to the website and accessible via the member's
+Trades are also accessible via the member's

 If income is the goal, stock paying dividends, bonds, and CDs are the norm,